tannineo/ts-design-pattern/src/creational/factory/README.md

 # factory

-One concrete factory to produce one kind of product
+use factory with args and settings to produce verious kinds of product

-Using abstract classes and interfaces to unify factories and products
+using abstract classes and interfaces to unify factories and products

 ## Pros and Cons